MuhamedShahabas/User-Management-JS-HTML/README.md

 # User Management CRUD #

-A basic user management project made using JavaScript, NodeJs (ExpressJS) and MongoDB (Mongoose) designed by HTML, CSS and Bootstrap 5.
+A basic user management project for applying CRUD operations made using JavaScript, NodeJs (ExpressJS) and MongoDB (Mongoose) designed by HTML, CSS and Bootstrap 5.
+The view engine used is EJS.

 The project consists of two sides: